microsoftgraph/msgraph-sdk-javascript/docs/content/Batching.md

 };
 ```

-### Download multiple profile photos with batching and prepare manipulate these for rendering in a browser
+### Download multiple profile photos with batching and preprocess these for rendering in a browser

 You should convert the downloaded photos through batching to a Base64 representation if you want to render these in a browser.